VinayakFia/Obsidian/Job/Amazon Interview Stories.md

 	- After a few days, I re-reviewed some of his assignment marking, and we both now had constructive and consistent marking.

 **6. Mastercard Intern Project**
+- Situation
+	- We were given a project with very little details regarding desired outcomes, s